pwegrzyn/pwegrzyn.github.io/content/posts/why-learn-functional-and-imperative.md

 ```
 And, lo and behold, we have a proof for a mathematical theorem in the form of a Haskell program.
 Pretty cool, right?
 This is exactly Curry–Howard correspondence in action.

 So why do I think this is the main selling point of FP?
 Because it clearly shows that functional programming has an inherent and close connection to logic and math in general.
-This in turn means that FP is perfect for use cases where the domain and business logic is complex and you need an almost mathematically-strict way of proving the correctness of your solutions.
+This in turn means that FP is perfect for use cases where the domain and business logic is complex enough to justify using more advanced abstractions and generalizations, and where you also need an almost mathematically-strict way of proving the correctness of your solutions.

 ## Imperative/Object-oriented programming